-The Carillon neighborhood is yet another Richmond historic district.
-In fact, it was added to the National Register of Historic Places in 2015.
-Located on the northern side of the James River between Byrd Park, Powhite Parkway and the Downtown Expressway, the neighborhood is easily accessible from several popular City neighborhoods, retail and dining destinations, and many outdoor recreational activities.
+The Carillon neighborhood is another of Richmond’s historic districts and gained recognition when it was added to the National Register of Historic Places in 2015.
+Positioned on the northern side of the James River, it is bordered by Byrd Park, Powhite Parkway, and the Downtown Expressway.
+This location ensures easy access to several popular city neighborhoods, dining destinations, retail hubs, and numerous outdoor recreational activities.

-Like several other areas of Richmond, the land that now makes up the Carillon neighborhood was originally owned by William Byrd II until his passing in 1744.
-The land changed hands several times over the next (roughly) 150 years and was used for mostly agricultural purposes until the City created Byrd Park and built the reservoir in 1884.
-The addition of streetcar lines shortly thereafter helped bring residential development to the area.
+Much like many other parts of Richmond, the land that now comprises the Carillon neighborhood was originally owned by William Byrd II until his passing in 1744.
+Over the next approximately 150 years, the land changed ownership multiple times and was primarily utilized for agricultural purposes.
+However, in 1884, the city established Byrd Park and constructed a reservoir, marking a pivotal moment in the area’s history.
+Shortly thereafter, the introduction of streetcar lines facilitated the emergence of residential development in the neighborhood.

-The neighborhood takes its name from the most visible structure in the area — the World War I Memorial Carillon located on the western edge of Byrd Park.
-Standing at 240’ tall with fifty-three bronze bells, the historic Georgian Revival bell tower can be seen and heard from several points in the City.
-It was dedicated in 1932 (after years of planning and delays) as a memorial to the more than 3500 Virginians that gave their lives during World War I.
+The Carillon neighborhood derives its name from the most prominent structure in the vicinity—the World War I Memorial Carillon situated on the western fringes of Byrd Park.
+This historic Georgian Revival bell tower stands tall at 240 feet and is adorned with fifty-three bronze bells.
+It serves as a highly visible and audible landmark that can be seen and heard from various points in the city.
+After several years of planning and delays, the tower was dedicated in 1932 as a memorial to honor the more than 3,500 Virginians who sacrificed their lives during World War I.

-Though there are a few examples of 19th century architecture, most structures in the neighborhood were built during the first half of the 20th century or later.
-Many modestly sized homes in various architectural styles — Colonial Revival, Italianate, Ranch, Tudor Revival and Minimal Traditional — were constructed utilizing brick, stone, stucco, terra cotta and wood.
-Today, many homes have retained the charm of their original designs but have added square footage and/or porches over the years.
+While there are a few examples of 19th-century architecture, most of the structures in the neighborhood were constructed during the first half of the 20th century or later.
+The neighborhood boasts a variety of modestly sized homes representing different architectural styles, including Colonial Revival, Italianate, Ranch, Tudor Revival, and Minimal Traditional.
+These homes were built using materials such as brick, stone, stucco, terra cotta, and wood.
+Today, many of these homes have retained their original charm while also undergoing renovations that have added square footage and porches over the years.

 Things to do: